jonyataco/Toto-CEN5035/README.md

-# toto_real
+# Toto

-A new Flutter project.
+Toto application for CEN5035

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is the starting point for the flutter application.
+Code is written under the lib folder and each screen is inside a Tab folder.
+For whichever screen you want to work on, go to the directory of the screen and your code inside that file.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter project.

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)